DonLiangGit/android_functions_collection/README.md

   copy all three files into different folders in your project or
   2. create a handler and also use its `.postDelayed()` method to handle a new runnable.
   3. full screen: add `android:theme="@android:style/Theme.NoTitleBar.Fullscreen"` to `AndroidManifest.xml`.
+  4. (Optional for splash screen) add `android:screenOrientation="portrait"android:theme="@android:style/Theme.Black.NoTitleBar"`, this will let the splash screen with a status bar and perform perfect sa far.

+### Nav Drawer:

+### Swipe Views:

 ### Debug:
   1. Using logcat to debug:
   2. create `log` class then using its d method to pass the tag and message.